-The icon for each field indicates the data type: between text, and number or date.
+The icon for each field indicates the data type: be text, less number or date.
 There are many possible ways to use these fields in your own customized dashboard layouts.
 The following simple examples demonstrate basic applications for each data type.